 Duration: Two days and two nights

 Rolling hills dotted with sloping vineyards and inspiring views of the majestic Susquehanna River provide the perfect backdrop as you discover the 13 family-owned wineries of the Mason-Dixon Wine Trail.
-Nestled in the picturesque Dutch Country Roads you’re invited to sip, savor and explore the art of winemaking up-close.
-Along the way you'll uncover secrets of pressing perfection from welcoming winemakers who share the passion they pour into every bottle.
-Taste vintages that feature a diverse spectrum of flavor from crisp balanced whites at Nissley Vineyards & Winery Estate, sociably sweet fruit wines at Naylor Wine Cellars and robust earthy reds at Allegro Vineyards.
+Nestled in the picturesque Dutch Country Roads, you’re invited to sip, savor and explore the art of winemaking up-close.
+Along the way, you'll uncover secrets of pressing perfection from welcoming winemakers who share the passion they pour into every bottle.
+Taste vintages that feature a diverse spectrum of flavor, including crisp balanced whites at Nissley Vineyards & Winery Estate, sociably sweet fruit wines at Naylor Wine Cellars and robust earthy reds at Allegro Vineyards.

 You'll feel at home at Mignano Brothers as you enjoy delicious, authentic Italian cuisine, including mouthwatering seafood pasta combinations.